votca/votca/share/doc/methods.rst

 Correlation analysis
 ~~~~~~~~~~~~~~~~~~~~

-The factorization of :math:`P` in eq. [eq:boltzmann\_pmf] assumed
+The factorization of :math:`P`, :ref:`as shown in the theory
-uncorrelated quantities. offers two ways to evaluate correlations of
+section<theory_eq_boltzmann_pmf>`, assumed uncorrelated quantities.
+VOTCA
-interactions.
-One option is to use the linear correlation coefficient
+offers two ways to evaluate correlations of interactions.
+One option is to use
-(command ``cor``).
+the linear correlation coefficient (command ``cor``).

 However, this is not a good measure since ``cor`` calculates the linear
 correlation only which might often lead to misleading